hakanilter/elastic-tools/README.md

 - **Export** (ElasticSearch -> Storage)

-	Export command reads data from given ElasticSearch index and writes to a storage with a batch Spark job.
+	Export command reads data from given ElasticSearch index(es) and writes to a storage with a batch Spark job.

     | Option | Description |
     | --- | --- |